 Expenses that are not eligible to receive funding include:

 - expenses that occur before the application date

-- expenses already covered under the Alberta Production Grant, Screen-based Production Grant, Project/Script Grant or the Alberta Foundation for the Arts
+- expenses already covered under other grant programs through the AMF or Alberta Foundation for the Arts, for the same costs.

 How to apply